LunaAmora/4orth/README.md

 ```porth
 import proc trace ptr in end
 ```
 This adds the ability to call the Wasm-4 `trace` function via the defined proc contract.
-Imported procs must have an empty body and no return type.
+Imported procs must have an empty body.
 (Porth's `print` intrinsic calls this imported proc, you can use either of them to log to the console)

 - Export